IanSapp128/PLACES-Shift/README.md

 This is my **first time using Nim** for anything.
 It was confusing, but I got it working.
 I'm sure there's a much better way to do most of this, but it works, it's pretty fast, and it compiles to a 517KB executable (on Windows) which would be impossible with PyInstaller.

 I don't really expect anybody to want to use this, but I'm putting it here.
 I'll probably update it soon with some QOL fixes.
+Tested on Windows so far.
+Mac isn't playing nice with the dropping of a file onto the executable but you can still run it in the terminal with the CSV file as an argument.